Kentucky Medicaid Eligibility

 Did you know that you can get both Medicare and Medicaid benefits at the same time?
 You can qualify for Medicare if you are age 65 or older or if you have a qualifying disability such as End-Stage Renal Disease or Lou Gehrig’s Disease.

-If you aren’t sure whether or not you qualify for both Medicare and Medicaid, or to speak to a Medicare benefits advisor about your options, either complete this form or call Medicare Plan Finder at 833-438-3676.
+If you aren’t sure whether or not you qualify for both Medicare and Medicaid, or to speak to a Medicare licensed agent about your options, either complete this form or call Medicare Plan Finder at 833-438-3676.